digital-land/digital-land/content/glossary/tree-preservation-order.md

 abbreviation: TPO
 wikipedia: https://en.wikipedia.org/wiki/Tree_preservation_order
 wikidata: Q7837624
+legislation: uksi-2012-605
 ---

 A Tree Preservation Order is an order made by a local planning authority in England to protect specific trees, groups of trees or woodlands in the interests of amenity.
 An Order prohibit the:

 * cutting down
 * topping